Summer Reading List for Kids

 Wonder by R. J. Palacio

-After being home schooled all his life, 10-year-old August Pullman is starting 5th grade at a private middle school in his Upper East Side neighborhood.
+After being homeschooled all his life, 10-year-old August Pullman is starting 5th grade at a private middle school in his Upper East Side neighborhood.
 He wonders if anyone will realize that he’s just a normal kid underneath his disfigured face, an affliction he was born with.
 His middle school classmates are challenged to “be kinder than is necessary” but can they?
 Will they?
 In this uplifting story, it turns out that everyone carries some kind of disfigurement that feels isolating, even though most can’t be seen.
 We cheer for Auggie, as we are moved to tears, that kindness can indeed change the world.
-Warning: this chapter book teaches compassion. [chapter book, ages 9 and up]
+Warning: this chapter book teaches compassion. [middle grade, ages 8 and up]

 Beyond Lucky by Sarah Aronson

 Now that my girls are reaching the age that soccer tryouts mean making a cut to get on the team, I find that I want to hand this book to them even though the lead character, twelve-year-old Ari Fish, is a boy because they will find comfort in knowing that they are not alone in their anxieties.
 Ari wishes he was more like Mac, his happy-go-lucky best friend whose confidence on the field ensures his place on the team.
 But when Ari gets a rare baseball card of his hometown hero, their luck swaps.
-Suddenly Ari is king of the soccer field, and Mac can’t seem to score.
+Suddenly Ari is the king of the soccer field, and Mac can’t seem to score.
 Is it the card?
 And when the card goes missing, will Ari’s confidence and playing ability disappear too?
-This coming of age story is perfect for any kid, ages 9 and up, who has ever worried about making the cut. [chapter book, ages 9 and up]
+This coming-of-age story is perfect for any kid, ages 9 and up, who has ever worried about making the cut. [middle grade, ages 8 and up]

 One for the Murphys by Lynda Mullaly Hunt

 Most foster kids are not as lucky as 12-year-old Carley who is placed with the Murphy family, their first foster child.
-Not all of the Murphy family members thinks this is a good idea but Mrs. Murphy has a secret and is on a mission to show Carley that she is worthy of love.
-At first Carley uses sarcasm and humor to keep them at bay, but Mrs. Murphy’s love overcomes all.
+Not all of the Murphy family members think this is a good idea but Mrs. Murphy has a secret and is on a mission to show Carley that she is worthy of love.
+At first, Carley uses sarcasm and humor to keep them at bay, but Mrs. Murphy’s love overcomes all.
 Now Carley’s mother wants her back and Carley is torn.
-Will this short stay with the Murphy family be enough to show Carley that she can choose a different life than her mother’s? [chapter book, ages 10 and up]
+Will this short stay with the Murphy family be enough to show Carley that she can choose a different life than her mother’s? [middle grade, ages 8 and up]

 A Million Miles from Boston by Karen Day

 I don’t know any kid who isn’t nervous about the transition to middle school, especially if it’s a new school, and 12-year-old Lucy Gallagher is no different.
-She can’t wait for 5th grade to end so that she can go to her family’s summer-house in Maine and is unpleasantly surprised to find the most annoying boy in her class, Ian, lives next door.
+She can’t wait for 5th grade to end so that she can go to her family’s summer-house in Maine and is unpleasantly surprised to find the most annoying boy in her class, Ian, who lives next door.
 It gets worse when she learns that her dad’s new girlfriend Julia will also visit.
 Lucy is still reeling from her mother’s death and she just wants things to stay the same.
 Dealing with change and figuring out friendships are two touchstones that define middle school for girls.
-This chapter book, perfect for incoming sixth grade girls, will make the transition smoother. [chapter books, ages 9 and up]
+This chapter book, perfect for incoming sixth-grade girls, will make the transition smoother. [middle grade, ages 8 and up]

 Dumpling Days by Grace Lin

 Pacy from Year of the Dog and Year of the Rat is back and this summer her family will visit the relatives for a month in Taiwan.
-Grace Lin’s books have cross over appeal in that non Asian American kids also are huge fans, especially after her Newbery Honor book, Where The Mountain Meets the Moon.
+Grace Lin’s books have cross-over appeal in that non-Asian American kids also are huge fans, especially after her Newbery Honor book, Where The Mountain Meets the Moon.
 Dumpling Days gives the reader a multi-cultural armchair ride to Chinese culture while also exploring the nuances of being Asian American in Asia.
 We cheer for Pacy again as she tries Chinese food beyond her beloved dumplings, and competes in a hotly contested art competition.
-A child, ages 9 and up, with a passport or desiring a passport will be transported instantly overseas on a gentle adventure. [chapter book, ages 8 and up]
+A child, ages 9 and up, with a passport or desiring a passport will be transported instantly overseas on a gentle adventure. [middle grade, ages 8 and up]